ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 Authorship of any proposed amendment must be written in a specific format.
 Improper formatting will result in the Council of Nomes requesting a rewrite.

 ##### Article 3 Section 1 Subsection 1 Clause 1; Amendment Proposition
 To propose an amendment you must create a git branch of the main branch of the legislation repository, where you edit the running constitution.
-Next, you open a pull request with all of the edits that your amendment details.
+Next, you must open a pull request with all of the edits that your amendment details.

-Then contact a member of the Council of Nomes and present your amendment.
+Then you must contact a member of the Council of Nomes and present your amendment.
 A congregation of the Council of Nomes is called to conduct a review, and then a yea, neh vote.

 ##### Article 3 Section 1 Subsection 1 Clause 2; Review
 The purpose of the review is to have a Nymph present the amendment in a broad sense to the Council of Nomes, and subsequently allow the Council of Nomes to analyze it in detail.